zzonyo/trust-docs-test/source/index.html.md

 <aside class="notice">The returned data object is under 'tick' object instead of 'data' object in the top level JSON</aside>
 Field     | Data Type | Description
 --------- | --------- | -----------
-ts        | integer   | The UNIX timestamp in milliseconds adjusted to Beijing time version   | integer   | Internal data bids      | object    | The current all bids in format [price, quote volume] asks      | object    | The current all asks in format [price, quote volume]
+ts        | integer   | The UNIX timestamp in milliseconds adjusted to Singapore time version   | integer   | Internal data bids      | object    | The current all bids in format [price, quote volume] asks      | object    | The current all asks in format [price, quote volume]